XNBlank/LunaLua-Modules/README.md

 # LunaLua-Modules

-A collection of modules I've made for SMBX + LunaLua
+A collection of modules I've made for SMBX + LunaLua.

 # What is LunaLua?
 LunaLua is a godsend: created by Kevsoft, it is an extension to the original LunaDLL.
 Using LunaLua, you can not only execute LunaDLL's autocode scripts, but also you can create your own Lua scripts!